dorkodu/soda/DOCS.md

-A component has 6 properties; attributes, state, methods, render, hooks and watch.
+A component has 6 properties (props); attributes, state, methods, render, hooks and watch.

 - ##### attributes (optional)